 By December 31, 2013, we expect to have 17 active communities in our Central region, three in our Western region and four in our Eastern region for a total of 24 active communities.
-We expect to add two new active communities in our Central region (Houston and Fort Worth), one new active community in our Western region (Phoenix) and one in our Eastern region (Orlando) during the third quarter of 2013, and two in our Eastern region (Atlanta) in the fourth quarter of 2013.
-As of June 30, 2013, we have made \$11.7 million of capital expenditures relating to communities to be added during the third and fourth quarters.
-We funded these capital expenditures through a combination of cash on hand, contributions from non-controlling interests and borrowings under our revolving credit facilities.
-We expect to spend an additional \$6.0 million to 8.0 million for these new communities during the remainder of 2013, and fund such expenditures through a combination of cash on hand, contributions from non-controlling interests, borrowings under our revolving credit facilities and a portion of net proceeds from this offering.
-While as of June 30, 2013, we have not generated any revenues in these communities.
+We expect to add one new active community in our Western region (Phoenix) and one in our Eastern region (Orlando) during the third quarter of 2013, and two new active communities in our Central region (Houston and Fort Worth) and two in our Eastern region (Atlanta) in the fourth quarter of 2013.
+As of June 30, 2013, we have made \$11.7 million of capital expenditures relating to these new communities.
+We expect to spend an additional \$6.0 million-8.0 million for these new communities during the remainder of 2013.
+As of June 30, 2013 we had 13 completed homes and 62 homes in progress in these communities.
 We believe our markets are attractive because many of our existing markets, including Austin, Houston, Dallas/Fort Worth, Phoenix and San Antonio, are ranked among the top 10 markets for fastest population growth in the United States from 2000 to 2010, according to the U.S. Census Bureau.
-In addition, according to JBREC, all of our existing markets, except for San Antonio, experienced job growth above the national average in the twelve months ended June 30, 2013, while San Antonio matched the national average.
-According to JBREC, all of our markets experienced increased new homes sales in the twelve months ended June 30, 2013.
+In addition, according to

+JBREC, all of our existing markets, except for San Antonio, experienced job growth above the national average in the twelve months ended June 30, 2013, while San Antonio matched the national average.
+According to JBREC, all of the Company's markets experienced increased new homes sales in the twelve months ended June 30,2013.